nmmh/chat/readme.md

 **Postive/constructive criticism will be gratefully received**

 TODO:
 * Close channels when the app stops.
+(I assume the channels in here are a concurrent travesty)
 * Clean up messageHandler
 * Resolve ownership of the channels (Its not clear whether a separate set of network channels should be used)
 * other things